Share Your Time & Talent as a Volunteer at Equine Affaire

 - All volunteers will be required to sign a release of liability form at the event.

 If you are interested in sharing your time and talents at Equine Affaire and working with our terrific staff of dedicated horse people, please consult the Clinic, Seminar & Demonstration Schedule and complete a Volunteer Sign-up Form.
-Your completed Sign-up Form can be faxed to (740) 845-2879, scanned and emailed to email@example.com, or mailed to:
+Your completed Sign-up Form can be faxed to (740) 845-2879, scanned and emailed, or mailed to:

-Completed Volunteer Sign-up Forms should be received by February 17, 2017.
-After February 17, 2017, we will review all forms and schedule volunteers according to job preferences and work shifts.
+Completed Volunteer Sign-Up Form should be received by February 24, 2023.
+After February 24, 2023, we will review all forms and schedule volunteers according to job preferences and work shifts.
 We cannot guarantee that we will be able to schedule everyone who wants to volunteer, so volunteers will be placed in the order in which they submit their sign-up forms.
-After shift assignments are made, we will send a confirmation letter that will provide the information needed to participate as a volunteer at the show and provide a work schedule, description of responsibilities, information on where to check in, event maps, and other pertinent information.
+After shift assignments are made and approximately two weeks prior to the start of the event, we will send a confirmation letter that will provide the information needed to participate as a volunteer at the show and provide a work schedule, description of responsibilities, information on where to check in, event maps, and other pertinent information.
 If you have any questions about volunteering at Equine Affaire, please give us a call.

 For more information about volunteering at Equine Affaire, please contact: